 Balance sheet analysis can disclose a lot of information about an entity’s position just like Nykaa balance sheet.
 The importance of balance sheet is listed down below:

 Balance sheet analysis can disclose a lot of information about an entity's position.
 Importance of balance sheet is listed down below:

-As per the Companies Act 2013, every company is required to make their balance sheet in Vertical format which has Equities, liabilities above and assets in the bottom.
-Here is the new format of the balance sheet which includes balance sheet heading, new balance sheet format which is horizontal balance sheet format.
+As per the Companies Act 2013, every company is required to make their balance sheet indian format in Vertical format which has Equities, liabilities above and assets in the bottom.
+Here is the new format of balance sheet which includes balance sheet headers, balance sheet headings, new balance sheet format 2022 which is horizontal balance sheet format.

 |Current Assets||Cash||Cash is a part of the current asset and is the most liquid form of these assets.|

 |Accounts Receivable||Accounts receivable are the amount that needs to be received from the debtors.|

 |Inventory||Inventory is the items of an entity which is either purchased or manufactured.|